xuan-hh/Youtube-Data-Analytics/README.md

 This personal project of mine is intended to help users fetch metadata (title, views, likes, comments, video category) from all uploaded videos of a youtube channel, and transfer them to a human-readable format in .csv.

-The code is not made to work for general use yet but feel free to mess with the some of inputs to achieve the results you want.
+Feel free to experiment with the some of the functionalities and inputs to achieve the results you want.

+Note the sample API key credentials in the code will NOT work.
+Please obtain your own API key from Youtube's Data API platform.

 ![demo](https://github.com/xuan-hh/Youtube-Data-Analytics/blob/master/yd.PNG)